zzhao-ext-aa/jd_spider/README.md

       scrapy crawl jd_phone

-  you can see the Firefox browser automatically open
+  The Firefox browser will automatically open

-6.If the project finished, the Firefox browser automatically shuts down and the CSV file will saved into the current directory,the file is "result_phone.csv"
+6.Once the task finished, the Firefox browser will automatically shut down and the CSV file will save into the current directory, the file name is "result_phone.csv"